ANSYS Mechanical Enterprise Capabilities

 SpaceClaim is a direct modeling tool that can help you to create geometry from scratch, as well as to clean-up and repair dirty geometries in preparation for simulation, much faster than traditional CAD tools.

 CAD files from many systems can be directly read in, and files from ECAD tools can be used to build electronics models.
 Faceted STL data can also be easily made ready for analysis, which is especially useful in reverse engineering or importing scan data.
+Advanced meshing tools are available to create a high-quality hex mesh even on complex geometries.

 While structural analysis can answer many engineering questions on its own, it’s often by using data from other analyses in a coupled manner that simulations really become true virtual prototypes.
 ANSYS Mechanical products enable you to connect to other simulation results directly from the project schematic.
 Coupled simulations between CFD and electromagnetics, for example, enable results from other solvers to be mapped onto structural simulations without the need to specify file locations or having to match meshes.
 You can even map 2-D data onto 3-D structures.